jwround/C13-website/content/the-palm-oil-problem/tech.md

 <h3>Helping to solve a global problem</h3>

-We promise that our products will never contain palm-oil. <br><br> Where we can, we will use our technology to help to reduce palm-oil usage in the beauty industry.
+Our technology replaces palm-oil derived ingredients in cosmetic products, so we can promise that <b>our products will never contain palm-oil</b>.

+Where we can, we will use our technology to help to reduce palm-oil usage in the beauty industry.
 Where we can't help, our 1% pledge will help to combat the damage that has already been done.